waliullah14/ECE-1204_2210035/Extra Lab/Extra Lab Report.md

 details.</h3>

 ### Theory:
-<p align = "justify" >In C++, classes and objects are the basic building block that leads to Object-Oriented programming in C++.
-In this article, we will learn about C++ classes, objects, look at how they work and how to implement them in our C++ program.</p>
+<p align = "justify" >A class is a user-defined data type, which holds its own data members and member functions, which can be accessed and used by creating an instance of that class.
+A C++ class is like a blueprint for an object.</p>

 ### Code:
 ```cpp